MohammedYehia/react-useEffect/README.md

 **_Exercise 3:_**

-use [GIPHY API](https://developers.giphy.com/docs/api) to fetch gifs from the user input by listining to the input event `onChange` so on every change of the value you should be sending a request to the `api` and you should clean up the previous requests to avoid any problem.
+Use [GIPHY API](https://developers.giphy.com/docs/api) to fetch gifs from the user input by listining to the input event `onChange` so on every change of the value you should be sending a request to the `api` and you should clean up the previous requests to avoid any problem.

 (imagine this scenario you wrote the word `car` and wrote another character which change the word to `cart` and knowing that with every chrachter you are firing a new request send to the api and for some reasons the second request(`cart`) got back with the response faster than the first one(`car`) then the first one will override the second one and the gifs for `car` will be shown rather than the gifs for `cart`)